 Nature: Outdoor Activities Near Las Vegas

-Nevada contains forty-eight million acres of public land managed by the Bureau of Land Management (BLM), that equates to 63 percent of the state.
-Vegas is a great jumping off point for visits to national and state parks around the region, national recreation areas, desert playgrounds and more.
+Nevada contains forty-eight million acres of public land managed by the Bureau of Land Management (BLM), which equates to 63 percent of the state.
+Vegas is a great jumping-off point for visits to national and state parks around the region, national recreation areas, desert playgrounds, and more.
 Plus – once you get outside of the glow of the strip – it also has some pretty phenomenal night skies.

 1. Valley of Fire State Park Hiking